33Mic/CS191AS3/README.md

 # Conclusion
 ## Interesting finds:
-After graphing our analysis (Pollution vs Price of Corolla) we discovered the opposite of what we had thought -pollution was greater in countries that had cheaper prices for Corollas.
+After graphing our analysis (Pollution vs Price of Corolla) we discovered that our null hypothesis was flawed - pollution was greater in countries that had cheaper prices for Corollas.
 This makes sense as a greater number of people will have access to cars in the countries that they’re cheaper in and as a result, there will be more contributors to the country’s pollution.
 ## Difficulties/Challenges:
 - The API that we used for currency conversion did not have conversion rates for lesser known places.
 We decided to remove these countries from our analysis.
 - Github Pages has deprecated the "Theme Picker" option due to a security flaw.
 Thus we needed to find a workaround, looking for methods of hosting Jekyll websites through Github Pages, but we finally settled for a simple template that would allow us to easily import a theme.